maarten-vandeperre/developer-hub-training-exercises/custom-dynamic-plugins/README.md

 npx @backstage/create-app@0.5.17
 ```

-When prompted for the name enter "local-backstage".
+**When prompted for the name enter "local-backstage".**
 After prompting for a project name the `create-app` command will generate a git repo with the Backstage app and
 an [initial commit](https://github.com/gashcrumb/dynamic-plugins-getting-started/commit/6409e6e9a411387fc219dde00184e5cfe1dcb994)

 `yarn install` is run automatically by the `create-app` script.
 The generated `package.json` also contains scripts such as `yarn tsc` and `yarn build:all` to build the repo as needed.

+> There is an issue with multiple versions of express being dragged in, to resolve this,
+> add the following line to the resolutions section of the root package.json:
+> "@types/express": "^5.0.0"

 #### Bootstrapping Step 2 [optional]